phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

     If you are using the Docker container to run |eco|, follow these two extra steps to be able to analyze the example files you just downloaded.
+    First, make sure you are **NOT** inside the Docker container before proceeding; you want to be at your computer's command-line console.
     After you've used ``cd`` to navigate into the example data directory, execute the following command to enter the Docker container::